 Everyone in the business world should have a crystal clear elevator pitch – a description of what you and your company offer that can be explained fully during an elevator ride.
 It's not always easy to sell yourself in such a brief amount of time; that brevity forces you to determine your most vital assets.

 - Know your business.
 What are the key offerings of your company?
 Who are your clients?
 Remember to include only the most important takeaways that you want a potential new customer or business partner to hear.
 Keep it succinct.

-Know yourself.
+- Know yourself.
 What is your role in the company?
 Be able to explain how you will be able to help and the service you provide.
 Give your listener a personal detail by which to remember you.

-Be adaptable.
+- Be adaptable.
 Understand to whom you're speaking and adapt your pitch to fit his or her needs.
 If you're speaking to a potential client in the consumer space, he most likely will not be interested in the details of your B2B capabilities.
 Be ready for multiple questions or reactions.

-Have a hook.
+- Have a hook.
 Just like a pitch to a journalist, your first sentence for a prospect should grab the listener's attention right away.
 Give her a reason to listen to you.

 - End with a call to action.
 Close your pitch with explicit directions for a next step.
 Whether that is scheduling a future meeting or promising to follow up in a week, make sure your listener knows what to expect.

 Finally, keep your elevator pitch current, and remember to use it.